ritvikkolhe/DES-Python-Implementation/README.md

 # DES-Python-Implementation

-Pure Python implementation of DES encryption and decryption for image and text
+Python implementation of DES encryption and decryption for image and text